 We will continue improve the search function and develop more sophisticated ways to analyse the data, including adding classifications, enabling people to identify categories like green technologies, policy instruments, and climate targets.
 We will also develop data visualisations that will help people using the platform to see the big picture and drill down into the data in a more useful way, such as looking at clean energy trends over time.

 We’ll be sharing updates on our progress towards these goals in due course, so be sure to follow us to hear the latest developments from Climate Policy Radar.
 Core to our purpose is ensuring that our knowledge source is not only reliable but open, accessible, and community-driven.
-And so if you’d like to help shape this exciting journey, sign up to access Alpha and follow us on social media.
+And so if you’d like to help shape this exciting journey, access Alpha and follow us on social media.